Sidopjescherm/stage-VRCafe/coding-conventions.md

 ```

 ## Writing HTML
 Use semantic and logical HTML elements when creating a webpage.
 When a link is used make sure it is an `a` element and when a line of text is used to describe something it's a `p` element.
-When writing HTML and nesting make sure to use intendation.
+When writing HTML and nesting make sure to use 1 tab indentation.
 > [!CAUTION]
 > This is not the right way
 ```html